Aslarex/bun-curl2/README.md

 const response = await Http("https://www.example.com");

 console.log('Status:', response.status);
-console.log('Response:', response.json());
+console.log('Response:', response.text());
 ```

 ## Advanced Options

 - **Proxy Support:**
-  Configure proxies to improve request performance.
+  Easily proxy the requests by providing it.
+  Supported formats:
+   > ip:port
+   > ip:port:user:pass
+   > user:pass@ip:port
+  all of the formats can have protocol optionally as a prefix.

 - **Custom Headers & Body:**
   Pass headers and request body (as a string or object).
-BunCurl2 automatically sets the appropriate `Content-Type`.
+BunCurl2 automatically sets the appropriate `Content-Type` if not provided in headers.

 - **TLS & Cipher Settings:**
   Specify TLS versions and cipher suites for secure communication.